rbachawal/Mywork/Motr/MotrCodeStyle.md

       </details>

-#### Things to look after:
+#### 2.Things to look after:

 <details>
   <summary>Click to expand!</summary>
   <p>

-  * locks should outlive the object(s) they are protecting.
+  * Locks should outlive the object(s) they are protecting.

+      i).
 The code below illustrates a common mistake:

           struct foo {
                   ...